 Marie Greene - Russian Grafting Tutorial

-Just last week Marie was at String Theory to sign her new book and teach a couple of classes.
+In March 2019, Marie Greene was at String Theory to sign her new book and teach a couple of classes.
 We had a blast!

-Of course, I had to include Marie in our Women Making History series for March.
+Of course, I had to include Marie in our Women Making History series.
 She very graciously answered a few questions between flights, book deadlines and teaching.
 She even included a tip.
 Enjoy!

 What is your favorite part of the creative process?